How to approach health benefits plans on a tight budget

 The time to renew health benefits plans is upon many businesses.
 With all the cutbacks and troubling economic news employers have had to contend with lately, the option of varied benefits choices is a welcome one.
 The variety of plan structures and additional programs that exist allow employers and their employees to take greater control of a system where costs have historically been experiencing double-digit increases for some time now.

-“When business owners face a health benefits renewal with an increase of 10 percent, even 20 percent, what can they do?” says Rob Wilson, president of Employco Group.
+“When business owners face a health benefits renewal with an increase of 10 percent, even 20 percent, what can they do?” says Rob Wilson, president of Employco USA.
 “Neither the business owner nor the employees have discretionary dollars for that now.”

 Smart Business asked Wilson about ways to lessen the impact of rising benefits costs by offering employees more choices.